-One.Letter to Shareholders I.2021 Annual Business Report ······ 1 II.Summary of Business Plan for 2022 ······ 3 III.
-Future development strategy······ 4 Two.Company Introduction I. Date of incorporation ····· 5 II.Company History ····· 5 Three.
-Corporate Governance Report I.Company Organization · · · · · · · · · · · · · · · · · · · 9 II.
-Information on Directors, General Manager, Vice Presidents, Assistant Vice Presidents and Heads of All Departments and Branches 2 III.
-Remuneration to Directors, Supervisors, General Manager, and Vice Presidents ···· 1 IV.
-Implementation of Corporate Governance ······ 2 4 V. Information on CPA Professional Fees · · · · 5 6 VI.
-Information on Replacement of CPAs····· 5 VII.
-Chairman, General Manager, or Any Managerial Officer in Charge of Financial of Accounting Matters in the Most Recent Fiscal Year Holding a Position at the CPAs s' Accounting Firm or at an Affiliate of Such Accounting Firm VIII.
-Any Transfer of Equity Interests and/or Pledge of or Change in Equity Interests (i the Most Recent Fiscal Year or during the Current Fiscal Year up to the Date of Publicatio of the Annual Report) by Directors, Managerial Officers, or Shareholders with a Stake of the Most Managerial Officers of Shareholders with a Stake of the Most Recent Fiscal Year or during the Current Fiscal Year up to the Date of Publication of the Annual Report) by Directors, Managerial Officers, or Shareholders with a Stake of the Most Recent Fiscal Year up to the Date of Publication of the Annual Report) by Directors, Managerial Officers, or Shareholders with a Stake of the Most Recent Fiscal Year up to the Date of Publication of the Annual Report) by Directors, Managerial Officers, or Shareholders with a Stake of the Most Recent Fiscal Year up to the Date of Publication of the Annual Report) by Directors, Managerial Officers, or Shareholders with a Stake of the Annual Report of the Ann of More than 10% IX.Top Ten Shareholders Who Are Related Parties, Spouses, or Relatives within the e Second Degree of Kinship X. Total Number of Shares and Total Equity Stake Held in Any Single Enterprise By Th Company, Its Directors, Managerial Officers, and Any Companies Controlled Either Directly or Indirectly by The Company л О Directly of indirectly by The Company J Four.
-Information on Capital Raising Activities I. Capital and Shares 6 0 II.
-Corporate Bonds · · · · 6 5 III.
-Preferred Shares ····· 6 IV.
-Global Depository Shares · · · · 6 5 V. Employee Share Subscription Warrants ····· 6 5 VI.
-New Restricted Employee Shares 6 VII.
-Issuance of New Shares in Connection with Mergers or Acquisitions or wit Acquisitions of Shares of Other Companies 6 VIII.
-Implementation of Capital Allocation Plans 6 6 Five.
-Overview of Operations I.Description of Business 68 II.
-Analysis of Market As Well As Production And Marketing Situation III.
-Information on Employees for the Two Most Recent Fiscal Years and during th Current Fiscal Year Up to the Date of Publication of the Annual Report 96 IV.
-Disbursements for Environmental Protection 96 V. Labor Relations · · · · · · · · · · · · · · · · · · · 97 VI.
-Information and Communication Security Management 02 VII Important Contracts
+One.Letter to Shareholders

+I.2021 Annual Business Report ····· 1

+II.Summary of Business Plan for 2022 ······ 3

+III.
+Future development strategy····· 1

+Two.Company Introduction

+I. Date of incorporation ····· 5

+II.Company History ····· 5

+Three.
+Corporate Governance Report

+I.Company Organization)

+II.
+Information on Directors, General Manager, Vice Presidents, Assistant Vice Presidents ,

+and Heads of All Departments and Branches

+III.
+Remuneration to Directors, Supervisors, General Manager, and Vice Presidents · · · · 19)

+IV.
+Implementation of Corporate Governance 24 1

+V. Information on CPA Professional Fees · · · · · · · · · · · · · · · · · ·)

+VI.
+Thormation on Replacement of CPAS.)

+VII.
+Chairman, General Manager, or Any Managerial Officer in Charge of Financial o Accounting Matters in the Most Recent Fiscal Year Holding a Position at the CPAs

+Accounting Firm or at an Affiliate of Such Accounting Firm

+VIII.
+Any Transfer of Equity Interests and/or Pledge of or Change in Equity Interests (in

+the Most Recent Fiscal Year or during the Current Fiscal Year up to the Date of Publication

+of the Annual Report) by Directors, Managerial Officers, or Shareholders with a Stake of

+More than 10% 5

+IX.Top Ten Shareholders Who Are Related Parties, Spouses, or Relatives within the

+Second Degree of Kinship 3

+X. Total Number of Shares and Total Equity Stake Held in Any Single Enterprise By The

+Company, Its Directors, Managerial Officers, and Any Companies Controlled Eithe

+Directly or Indirectly by The Company)

+Four.
+Information on Capital Raising Activities

+I. Capital and Shares 60)

+II.
+Corporate Bonds ····· 65 5

+III.
+Preferred Shares ····· 65

+IV.
+Global Depository Shares 5

+V. Employee Share Subscription Warrants 5

+VI.
+New Restricted Employee Shares 63

+VII.
+Issuance of New Shares in Connection with Mergers or Acquisitions or with 1

+Acquisitions of Shares of Other Companies)

+VIII.
+Implementation of Capital Allocation Plans)

+Five.
+Overview of Operations

+I.Description of Business

+II.
+Analysis of Market As Well As Production And Marketing Situation

+III.
+Information on Employees for the Two Most Recent Fiscal Years and during the

+Current Fiscal Year Up to the Date of Publication of the Annual Report 16 74

+IV.
+Disbursements for Environmental Protection 70 70

+VI.
+Information and Communication Security Management 10

+VI.
+Important Contracts ر کر